 With a deployable HIV vaccine still years away, the U.S. Centers for Disease Control and Prevention on Wednesday recommended that Americans at high risk of contracting the virus that causes AIDS take a daily pill that’s been shown to prevent infection.
-The comprehensive, 67-page guide posted online and intended for physicians signaled clear federal support of a preventive measure known as pre-exposure prophylaxis, or PrEP.
+The comprehensive, guide posted online and intended for physicians signaled clear federal support of a preventive measure known as pre-exposure prophylaxis, or PrEP.

 It also sent a clear message that “prevention is part of getting this epidemic under control,” said Dr. Deborah Donnell of Fred Hutchinson Cancer Research Center’s Vaccine and Infectious Disease Division.

 “In our heart of hearts, everybody believes that,” said Donnell, who leads the HIV Prevention Trials Network’s Statistical Data Management Center .
 “But there’s always somebody who stands up and says we don’t have the resources.”

 The pill, called Truvada, contains two antiretroviral medicines that are also used, in combination with other drugs, to treat HIV.
 Numerous studies have shown those who take the daily pill consistently have about a 90 percent lower risk of getting HIV than those who don’t.

 Donnell and other researchers, meanwhile, are already working on the next hurdle: testing a longer-acting, injectable drug that would overcome one of the pill’s major drawbacks: If it is not taken every day, the level of medicine in the bloodstream may not be enough to block infection.